 Where the group issues a financial guarantee, the fair value of the guarantee is initially recognised as deferred income within trade and other payables.
 The fair value of financial guarantees issued at the time of issuance is determined by reference to fees charged in an arm's length transaction for similar services, when such information is obtainable, or is otherwise estimated by reference to interest rate differentials, by comparing the actual rates charged by lenders when the guarantee is made available with the estimated rates that lenders would have charged, had the guarantees not been available, where reliable estimates of such information can be made.
-Where consideration is received or receivable for the issuance of the guarantee, the consideration is recognised in accordance with the group's policies applicable to that category of asset.
-Where no such consideration is received or receivable, an immediate expense is recognised in profit or loss on initial recognition of any deferred income.
+Where consideration is received or receivable for the issuance of the guarantee, the consideration is received or receivable, an immediate expense is recognised in profit or loss on initial recognition of any deferred income.